South Kensington: Places of worship

 The first church to rise among the fields at Brompton was the socially notable, but widely considered architecturally ugly, Holy Trinity Brompton in 1829.
 It served a wide area from the Kensington Canal in the west to the Kensington Turnpike in the north.
-The first incumbent, one Percival Frye, just happened to be the nephew of Archdeacon Alfred Pott, vicar of the neighbouring Kensington parish.
+The first incumbent, one Percival Frye, was the nephew of Archdeacon Alfred Pott, vicar of the neighbouring Kensington parish.
 It was followed by: